 Now some of my friends have taken to exercising and walking across hill and dale, now whilst that is a very worthy pastime and it keeps you fit I have an issue with it.
-I live in the hills and Have to walk on a fairly regular basis, thats why I have a car.
+I live in the hills and have to walk on hills on a fairly regular basis, that’s why I have a car.

 Ann and myself had a sit down and a long chat about how we were going to arrive in our twilight years and we came to the conclusion that once your body lets you down the only thing you have left are your memories and the ones the make you smile will be the ones that make you happiest.

-So this year we decided to embark on a road trip to the continent in our belated midlife crisis, our sports car Mr. Grey.
-Now if you are like us we need a bit of sorting out on the travel front because although we like traveling, I hate research (I do that for a living).
+So this year we decided to embark on a road trip to the continent in our belated midlife crisis, our sports car Mr Gray.
+Now if you are like us we need a bit of sorting out on the travel front because although we like travelling, I hate research (I do that for a living).
 So we decided to embark on a motoring adventure along with 500 other people from across Europe and enter the Laon Historique, one of the largest classic car rallies in Europe.

 So we decided that since we were in no great hurry to get to the event we would take our time down to the ferry and we would have regular coffee stops and arrange lunch with friends who don’t live to far off the route.
 So after a couple of coffee stops on the motorway we eventually stopped at Towcester, for lunch with some friends who like ourselves like nothing better than a good meal.